 Students who are homeschooled, enrolled in private schools, or enrolled in public schools other than those officially under the jurisdiction of the School District of Philadelphia will be billed for tuition in the same manner as all other nondegree undergraduate students at the College of Liberal and Professional Studies.
-The rate of tuition is based upon the number of course units taken and the division of the University in which they are taken.
+The rate of tuition is based on the number of course units taken and the division of the University in which they are taken.

 All students (regardless of semester or school district) are responsible for any other fees associated with attending the College of Liberal and Professional Studies.
 These fees may include books, laboratory fees, course materials, etc.